SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Empirical Evaluation

 \subsubsection{Benchmark}

+In this work, we constructed benchmarks for both C/C++ and Python to evaluate the cross-language effectiveness of code optimization tools.
+Both benchmarks follow the same construction process: collecting commits from the 100 most-starred codebases for each language, filtering commits that modify only a single function, identifying optimization commits through keyword filtering and LLM verification, and randomly sampling after deduplication.

-In this work, we constructed a benchmark to evaluate code optimization tools.
-We collected 2,953,660 commits from the main branches of the 100 most-starred C/C++ codebases on GitHub.
+\textbf{C/C++ Benchmark.} We collected 2,953,660 commits from the main branches of the 100 most-starred C/C++ codebases on GitHub.
 We first filtered commits to retain only those modifying a single C/C++ function.
 Using optimization-related keywords to match commit messages, we then employed an LLM to analyze the corresponding diff files for verification.
 After deduplication based on commit messages and code changes, we obtained 2,529 commits that primarily implement code optimizations, from which we randomly sampled 151 commits to construct our benchmark dataset.

+\textbf{Python Benchmark.} We collected 1,083,554 commits from the main branches of the 100 most-starred Python codebases on GitHub.
+Following the same filtering process as C/C++, we obtained 1,114 commits that primarily implement code optimizations, from which we randomly sampled 150 commits to construct our Python benchmark dataset.
+This Python benchmark is primarily used to validate the generalization capability of \toolname across different programming languages.

-Since the benchmark is constructed from historical commits on GitHub, it overlaps with the data used by baselines and \toolname.
+Since the benchmarks are constructed from historical commits on GitHub, they overlap with the data used by baselines and \toolname.
 This includes the knowledge base employed by RAPGen and RAG, as well as the strategy library of \toolname.
 To address the data leakage problem, during the evaluation, we exclude information exactly matching the commit or the code of the current task from the data used in baselines and \toolname.
 Only the remaining data is available for optimization, thereby mitigating the problem of data leakage.

 Each entry in the benchmark contains the codebase name, the commit hash, and the complete function before and after the commit.
 The function before commit is the input for code optimization tools, and the function after commit is used to calculate the ground truth patch by the developer, so that we can assess the correctness of the optimization results.